 Some suppliers may lack effective age-verification systems or may subcontract HR functions to a third party.
-When introducing our risk assessment tool this vear, included was a child labour risk level by country, based on a range of child labour indices and data.
+Our risk assessment tool includes a child labour risk level by country, based on indicators such as ratified ILO or UN frameworks and the UNICEF Prevalence of Child Labour score.
 We have used this and our modern slavery risk assessment conducted in 2017 to identify the areas of highest risk in our supply chain.
 Tiers 1 and 2 in China and India pose the highest risk of child labour in our supply chain.
-The most significant risk for Tiers 3 and 4 was identified as India, China, Turkey, Peru and Egypt.
-Risk increases as you move further down the tiers of the supply chain, and community-based handicraft supply chains can also present a risk of child labour, as craft techniques are passed down through generations.
+The most significant risks in Tiers 3 and 4 were identified in India, China, Turkey, Peru, Pakistan and Egypt.
+Risk increases as you move further down the tiers of the supply chain, and community-based handicraft supply chains can also present a risk of child labour. as craft techniques are passed down through generations.

 We work with specialist ethical trade partners in China and India who help us to assess, monitor and train Product Suppliers on age verification systems and adequate working conditions for apprentices or young workers.
-In community based supply chains, we try to work with locally based NGOs where possible to understand the community context and identify any risks or issues.
+In community-based supply chains, we try to work with locally based NGOs where possible to understand the community context and identify any risks or issues.

-We noticed an increased risk of young workers and apprentices being employed in factories in China and some European countries in the recent years, as a result of worsening labour shortages in these regions.
 As a precautionary measure, we train our suppliers on responsible hiring and recruitment practices including how to spot a fake ID, what jobs are safe for young workers and what are the legal requirements that must be met when employing apprentices.
+In 2020, we conducted an in-depth assessment of an artisanal supply chain in Madagascar with a specialist NGO, Engaged: Partnership for Change which flagged a risk of child labour.
+As efforts to engage the supplier in remediation failed, we terminated the relationship.

 We are aware that there is a risk of modern slavery in global cotton supply chains, especially in the lower supplier tiers.
 Cotton is a seasonal crop, which means temporary workers are often used for picking and other processing stages.
-We are aware of risks of cotton from Uzbekistan, Syria and Turkmenistan being sold in China and Turkey where it is mixed with cotton from other countries.
+We are concerned that in some countries, such as Uzbekistan, this labour is not voluntary and is supplied through government led schemes which constitute modern slavery.
+We are aware of risks of cotton from countries where forced labour has been documented being mixed with cotton from other countries and sold into international supply chains.

 In India, the Sumangali scheme has received a lot of attention because of the risk of young girls being recruited for bonded labour in the cotton mills.
-Other relevant risk countries for us include Turkey, Egypt and Africa.
-Turkey in particular poses a risk due to the Syrian refugee crisis.
+Additionally, any country affected by conflict, such as Turkey due to the Syrian refugee crisis, represents an increased risk.

 Traceability of cotton reduces this risk and allows us to monitor our supply chain.
-We require our Product Suppliers to disclose the country of origin of all their cotton (i.e. where the farming of the cotton happens) and we do not permit the use of any cotton from Uzbekistan.
-Svria or Turkmenistan for SMC products or materials.
+We require our Product Suppliers to disclose the country of origin of all their cotton (i.e. where the farming of the cotton happens) and we do not permit the use of any cotton from countries where forced labour has been documented for SMC products or materials.
 Wherever possible, we like to nominate our cotton sources, for instance through choosing to support projects aimed at more sustainable and ethical cotton production.
 We support the Cottonforlife Initiative in Egypt which promotes the growth of sustainable cotton and supports local farmers, especially women and children.